Quansight/Quansight-website/apps/labs/posts/alt-text-scipy-2022.md

  imageAlt: 'Three screenshots from the digital version of How to Write Alt Text for Scientific Diagrams and Visualization.'
 ---

 It is SciPy this week!
 It's one of the biggest community events in our corner of the world.
-We are so excited for the festivities, the talks, and see hear all our friends new ideas.
+We are so excited for the festivities, the talks, and to see & hear all our friends' new ideas.

 Events, and technology, are increasingly more complex these days.
 This year SciPy is in-person and virtual, and we wanted to bring y'all two things that fit these constraints: